Implications for businesses and institutions

 NIS2 standards

-The NIS2 Directive differentiates between “essential” and “important” entities.
+In the German implementation, a distinction is made between “essential” and “important” entities.
 The main difference is that important entities face lower fines and are subject to reactive supervision by the authorities, whereas essential entities will be subject to proactive supervision.
 The German drafts differ in the terminology by naming the entities “very important” and “important”.

 Instead of a minimum threshold, as in the past, the EU will use “uniform criteria” to determine what kind of entities are affected.
 The regulations are expected to apply to medium and large enterprises: